SU-SWS/template_warehouse/jira_templates_md/track_siteimprove.md

 Use this to create a story ticket for checking and noting changes in Siteimprove over time.

 This template is located in the [SU-SWS/template_warehouse]([url](https://github.com/SU-SWS/template_warehouse)) on Github.

+**Ticket naming**: A11y|SI: Track Siteimprove Issues for <project_name>

 Thank you for taking the time to fill this out.

-**Ticket naming**: A11y|SI: Track Siteimprove Issues for <project_name>
+You can delete these instructions.

 ## Level of SWS support:
-Note that in all cases, SWS will continue to monitor Si scores.
+Note that all sites have Siteimprove monitoring.

 ### Support options include:
 * No help